Love Speaks: A Day of Art and Poetry from the Muslim World

 3:00pm Sunday at the Met: Love Speaks: A Day of Art and Poetry from the Muslim World

 Poets and scholars respond to the theme of love in art and poetry in the Muslim World.
-Presentations by Marie Howe, New York State Poet and Dr. Frances Pritchett, Professor Emerita of Modern Indic Languages, Department of Middle Eastern, South Asian, and African Studies, Columbia University, with a poetry reading by Kazim Ali.
+Presentations by Marie Howe, New York State Poet and Dr. Frances Pritchett, Professor Emerita of Modern Indic Languages, Department of Middle Eastern, South Asian, and African Studies, Columbia University, with poetry readings by Meena Alexander and Kazim Ali.